-- Occupy an existing communications/IT position in home organisation
+- Occupy an existing communications/IT position in home organisation.

-- Functional experience with communications/IT equipment
+- Functional experience with communications/IT equipment.

-- Understanding of INSARAG Methodology
+- Understanding of INSARAG Methodology.

-- Registered user of the Virtual OSOCC
+- Registered user of the VOSOCC.

-- Computer literacy
+- Computer literacy.

-- Functional English
+- Functional English.

-- Completion of the online UN Advanced Security in the Field Course
+- Completion of the online UN BSAFE security awareness course.

-- Understanding of all team functions
+Understanding of all team functions.

 - Ensure communication:

-- o Within the team
+- Within the team.

-- With other participants within the affected country
+- With other participants within the affected country.

-- Internationally i.e. from affected country to home country
+- Internationally i.e. from affected country to home country.

-- o To access internet in the field
+- To access internet in the field.

 - Install, operate and maintain:

-- o Communications and IT equipment
+- o Communications and IT equipment.

-- o UHF/VHF radio
+- UHF/VHF radio.

-- Geospatial technologies
+- Geospatial technologies.

-- USAR safety considerations
+- USAR safety considerations.

-- Practical application of available technologies
+- Practical application of available technologies.

-- Functional knowledge of hazards associated with disaster environments
+- Functional knowledge of hazards associated with disaster environments.

 - Information management:

-- Record keeping
+- Record keeping.

-- Report writing
+- Report writing.